Risk sharing under heterogeneous beliefs without convexity: The main results

+One of the key findings in many monetary risk sharing situations under a single homogeneous reference measures is that {\em comonotone} optimal risk allocations can be found.
+More precisely, let $\mf C$ denote the set of all {\em comonotone functions} functions $\mbf f:\R\to\R^n$ satisfying that each coordinate $f_i$ is non-decreasing and that $\sum_{i=1}^nf_i=id_\R$.
+Consequently, each coordinate $f_i$ of $\mbf f\in\mf C$ is 1-Lipschitz continuous.
+For $\mbf f\in\mf C$, we abbreviate by $\widetilde{\mbf f}$ the normalised function $\mbf f-\mbf f(0)$.
+Then comonotone allocations $\mbf f(X)$ are obtained by applying a suitable $\mbf f\in\mf C$ to the aggregated quantity $X$.

-\begin{remark} The proofs in Appendix~\ref{proofs of sec 3} demonstrate that optimal risk allocations will usually not be comonotone allocations of an aggregated quantity.
-This is a substantial difference between the cases of law-invariant risk sharing with heterogeneous and homogeneous reference probability measures.
-As an example, consider an arbitrary $\Q\approx\P$ as well as the convex risk measures
+The proofs in Appendix~\ref{proofs of sec 3} demonstrate that optimal allocations will usually {\em not} be comonotone under heterogeneous reference measures, marking a substantial difference between the heterogeneous and homogeneous case.
+As an illustration, consider an arbitrary $\Q\approx\P$, positive constants $\beta_1,\beta_2>0$, and the convex risk measures